cscart/docs/en/user_guide/settings/appearance.rst

 Appearance
 **********

-In this section you can configure general appearance and behavior of your store (both the customer area and the Administration panel).
+In this section you can configure the general appearance and behavior of your store (both the customer area and the Administration panel).
 These parameters are common for all storefront themes.

 ======================
 Administrator Settings